2003 NBA draft: Overview

 The 2003 draft class has drawn comparisons to the 1984 and 1996 NBA draft classes but is also known for the Detroit Pistons' selection of Darko Miličić with the second overall pick over other prospects who went on to have much more success in the league.
-As of 2025, LeBron James is the only remaining active player from the 2003 draft class.
+As of 2026, LeBron James is the only remaining active player from the 2003 draft class, having held this distinction since Anthony's retirement in 2023.

 Eleven of the players selected in this draft never played in an NBA game throughout their professional basketball careers.
 Two of those players were the sole selection of the draft by their respective teams: Malick Badiane (Houston's only pick) and Paccelis Morlende (Philadelphia's only pick).

 Draft selections

 LeBron James was one of the most anticipated first overall draft picks in the history of any sport.
 He is the second high school draftee to be a first overall pick, the first being Kwame Brown in 2001, and was followed by Dwight Howard in 2004.

-Darko Miličić was selected 2nd overall by the Detroit Pistons; however, he never played at the level expected of him in the NBA and is widely considered a draft bust.

 Carmelo Anthony was selected 3rd overall by the Denver Nuggets.

 Chris Bosh, selected 4th overall by the Toronto Raptors, was the first member of the draft class to be elected to the Naismith Memorial Basketball Hall of Fame.

 Dwyane Wade was selected 5th overall by the Miami Heat.

 Chris Kaman was selected 6th overall by the Los Angeles Clippers.

 David West was selected 18th overall by the New Orleans Hornets.

 Josh Howard was selected 29th overall by the Dallas Mavericks.

 Mo Williams was selected 47th overall by the Utah Jazz.

 Kyle Korver was selected 51st overall by the New Jersey Nets (traded to the Philadelphia 76ers).